gboaventura93/portfolio/README.md

 # Portfolio Project

 This project is a personal portfolio website created using HTML, CSS, and JavaScript.
-It is based on a project by [Ademir](https://github.com/Ade-mir/html-css-js-portfolio-tutorial-2.git), which I customized to reflect my own interests and showcase my work.

 ## Project Structure
 1. HTML (index.html): The main structure and content of the portfolio are defined in the index.html file.
 This includes sections such as: